averoli/Todo_with_React_Query/README.md

 # About

-This project was created from a tutorial
+This project was created from a tutorial @gitdagray

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).